Test suites overview

 Other test execution results such as unknown and skipped are ignored in the test reliability calculation.

-In Test Analytics, a run is marked as failed as soon as a test execution fails, regardless of whether it passes on a retry.
+In Test Engine, a run is marked as failed as soon as a test execution fails, regardless of whether it passes on a retry.
 This helps surface unreliable tests.
-You can have a situation where a build eventually passes on retry in a Pipeline, and the related run is marked as failed in Test Analytics.
+You can have a situation where a build eventually passes on retry in a Pipeline, and the related run is marked as failed in Test Engine.